Itzskade/Python_Discovery_42Barcelona/module4/README.md

 # 🐍 Discovery Piscine - Module 4

-Repository of exercises for Module 4 of the Discovery Piscine at 42 (Python basics).
+Repository of exercises for Module 4 of the Discovery Piscine at 42.

 ---